EdsTomato/EdsTomato/README.md

 # Hi there, I'm EdsTomato 👋

-## I am currently a CS Student at Heinrich-Heine-University in Düsseldorf
-## I also work as a Software Developer
+## I am currently a CS Student at Heinrich-Heine-University in Düsseldorf and I also work as a Software Developer
 ### Languages and Tools:
 <p>
 <a href="https://www.java.com" target="_blank" rel="noreferrer">